 Playground Games to Encourage Speech Development

-During nursery and primary school, speech is an important skill which children begin developing.
-There are lots of playground games which can encourage the development of speech and language.
+During nursery and primary school, speech is an important skill that children begin developing.
+There are lots of playground games that can encourage the development of speech and language.

 The ability to speak and communicate with others is necessary when socialising with peers.
 Kids also need to be able to express their needs to adults, whether it’s in school or at home with parents.

 The playground can be a great place for children to learn all kinds of skills.
 Language can be developed through a range of games that encourage communication.
 Check out some of our ideas for outdoor activities which support speech.

 Telling stories is a great way of getting kids to use their imaginations.
 They can either read out loud from a book or make up their own stories and tell them to each other.
 These activities help improve confidence when speaking in front of other people.

 School storytelling areas offer a fun environment where children can make up fairytales and read aloud together.
 This combines speech development with fun and makes for a relaxing activity for break time.

 2. Starting Conversations